 2.1.2 Future SystemReady SR requirements

 In the future, requirements based on newer versions of the BSA/SBSA/BBR specifications may be added.
-In addition, installation log from VMware ESXi-Arm may be required.
+In addition, installation and boot logs from VMware ESXi-Arm might be required.

 2.2 SystemReady ES certification